alphagov/govuk-puppet/README.md

 `Could not find class apt for …` `Puppet::Parser::AST::Resource failed with error ArgumentError: Invalid resource type apt::source …`

+This should also fix errors while trying to run `govuk_puppet`, of the form:

+`chown: changing ownership of '/home/vagrant/.puppet/[…]': Operation not permitted`

 ### Updating

 If you need to add a new module to the `Puppetfile` then you will need to